ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 This plugin uses the css variables provided by the 5 main default themes in mdBook to style the search user interface.
 Switch the themes in this documentation to try out the different themes!

-**Note:** The "Morsels" theme is not included in the plugin and is specific to this documentation.
+**Note:** The "InfiSearch" theme is not included in the plugin and is specific to this documentation.
 It is included only to show the default styling (without this plugin).

 ## Installation